6tablespoonsKorean coarse sea saltuse less if using finer salt

 Dissolve 6 tablespoons of salt in 4 cups of water in a small bowl.
 Placing a handful of the greens back in the large bowl, sprinkle with some salt water.
 Repeat the process until all the radish greens are placed in the bowl.
 If you run out of salt water, pour some back out of the bowl with the greens and use again.
 Repeat the process for the young cabbages in another bowl with 3 tablespoons of salt and 2 cups of water.

-Let the vegetables sit for about 40 minutes until they become slightly flexible.
+Let the vegetables sit for 40 minutes to an hour until they become slightly flexible.
 Flip them over once or twice while salting.

 Meanwhile, mix the flour well with water, and boil over medium heat, stirring, to make the flour paste.
 Cool.

-Coarsely blend all the seasoning ingredients together with 1/2 cup of water in a blender.
-Combine with the flour paste.
+Coarsely blend the chili peppers, garlic, ginger and saewujeot together with 1/2 cup of water in a blender.
+Combine with the fish sauce, gochugaru, sugar and flour paste.

 Gently rinse the salted radish greens and cabbages separately in cold water, and drain well.